 Places at The University High School will be allocated in the following priority order.

 Parents who place The University High School as their first preference must also complete The University High School Application Form.
-Either phone 9347 2022 or visit the General Office to collect the form.
+Either collect a form at Open Day on April 30 2014 or visit the General Office to collect the form after May 1st 2014.

 The University High School Application Form will be available directly from The University High School.